-At the company’s old processing facility, employees did a lot of the handling of incoming containers.
+At the company’s old processing facility, employees manually handled much of the incoming containers.
 The plant did have a conveyor system in place, but it was a single straight-line design that simply transported the containers from one workstation to the next.
 The old conveyor system did not include any powered transfers or spurs.

-The design of the new conveyor system at the South Plainfield facility greatly reduces the amount of manual handling by relying on automated conveyors to move the containers.
+The design of the new conveyor system at the South Plainfield warehouse greatly reduces the amount of manual handling by relying on automated conveyors to move the containers.

 The new plant inspects and cleans 5- to 85-gallon polyethylene containers and intermediate bulk containers (IBCs) for reuse.
 Also, it provides certified destruction of 5- to 85-gallon polyethylene, steel, and fiber containers, and of IBCs.

 Incoming containers are transferred from trucks to one of four takeaway conveyor lines.
-Based on their composition, disposition and on whether they will be prepared for reuse, the containers are carried by the conveyors to several possible destinations.
+Based on their composition, disposition, and whether they will be prepared for reuse, the containers are carried by the conveyors to several possible destinations.